 Admission is granted on a rolling basis.
 However, early application is recommended given the limited number of places on the programme.

 Admission is valid for two intakes, the intake the candidate applies for and the following.

-The Master can be completed in 1 year (full-time) or two years (part-time).
+Part-time students must complete their studies in two years.
 Please note that students must complete a Master's thesis.

-Students may request to withdraw from the Master's Degree or related qualifications without any penalty or need for justification within the timeframe of fourteen (14) days counting from the date they are officially informed by e-mail of the enrolment in the Master's or related qualifications.
+Students may request to withdraw from the MA without any penalty or need for justification within the timeframe of fourteen (14) days counting from the date they are officially informed by e-mail of the enrolment in the Master's or related qualifications.

-Students shall request to withdraw from the Master's Degree or any of the related qualifications through UOC's established channels (https://www.uoc.edu/estudiant/portal/guia/en/index.html) and send back the learning resources (if applicable) to the established address.
+Students shall request to withdraw from the MA through UOC's established channels (https://www.uoc.edu/estudiant/portal/guia/en/index.html) and send back the learning resources (if applicable) to the established address.
 The costs of sending the learning materials shall be paid by the student.

-After this period of time, withdrawing from the master’s programme or related qualifications does not exempt the student to keep up with the payment plan agreed with UOC.
+After this period of time, withdrawing from the MA does not exempt the student to keep up with the payment plan agreed with UOC.

 Accepted students will be contacted by UOC so they can proceed with the payment.